aj07/composer-wiki/Composer-Solution-For-v1.md

     npm install -g composer-rest-server

 Note: if you have already installed the composer-rest-server please run `npm uninstall -g composer-rest-server` first.
+Then create rest api using one of the methods below:

-Then launch the server with the command:
+- Method 1: Launch the server with the command:

-    composer-rest-server
+    `composer-rest-server`

 Answer the questions posed at startup.
 These allow the composer-rest-server to connect to Hyperledger Fabric and configure how the REST API is generated.

-    Alternatively, use this one liner:
+- Method 2: Use this one liner:

-    `composer-rest-server -p hlfv1 -n <name my-network -i admin -s adminpw -N never -P`
+    `composer-rest-server -p hlfv1 -n my-network -i admin -s adminpw -N never -P`

 ![Composer REST Server](https://github.com/hyperledger/composer/blob/master/packages/composer-website/jekylldocs/tutorials/tutorial2/composer-rest-server.png)